 On this page: The lungs | What is lung cancer? | What are the different types? | How common is lung cancer? | What are the risk factors? | What are the symptoms?

-The lungs are the main organs for breathing, and make up part of what is called the respiratory system.
-The respiratory system also includes the nose, mouth, windpipe (trachea) and airways to each lung.
-The airways to each lung consist of large airways (bronchi) and small airways (bronchioles).
+The lungs are the main organs for breathing, and are part of the respiratory system.
+As well as the lungs, the respiratory system includes the nose, mouth, windpipe (trachea), and airways (tubes) to each lung.
+These consist of large airways known as bronchi (singular: bronchus) and small airways called bronchioles.

 The lungs look like two large, spongy cones.
 Each lung is made up of sections called lobes – the left lung has two lobes and the right lung has three.
 The lungs rest on the diaphragm, which is a wide, thin muscle that helps with breathing.

 The space between the two lungs is called the mediastinum.
 A number of structures lie in this space, including:

 - the windpipe (trachea) – the tube that carries air into lungs

 - the oesophagus – the tube that carries food from the mouth to the stomach